-This article focuses on whether, and to what extent, it is possible to get pregnant despite a diagnosis of infertility.
+This article focuses on whether and to what extent it is possible to get pregnant despite an infertility diagnosis.

 - 🤰 Wondering whether you could be pregnant? - Take the Online Pregnancy Test

-- 🍷🚬 Did you consume tobacco/alcohol/drugs while you were unknowingly pregnant?
+- 🍷🚬 Did you consume tobacco/alcohol/drugs while unknowingly pregnant?
 Take the Tox-Test

 Am I Infertile?

 It is not unusual for couples to be considered infertile.
 However, there are different types and levels of infertility:

 - Untreatable Infertility

 5% of all couples who desire children remain childless.
 In these cases, complete infertility is assumed.

 - Fertility Disorder One in six couples succeeds only with great effort in becoming pregnant.
 These couples have a fertility disorder.
 The physical cause lies with either the man’s or the woman’s reproductive system, or both.